FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 ### Allowed Http Methods Listener

-This listener add the ``Allow`` HTTP header to each request appending all allowed methods for a given resource.
+This listener adds the ``Allow`` HTTP header to each request, appending all allowed methods for a given resource.

 Let's say we have the following routes:
 ```